-While the Regional Plan was under preparation, the Government has already taken the following initiatives regarding urban extensions in MMR:
+While the Regional Plan was under preparation, the Government has already taken the following initiatives regarding urban extensions in MMR :

-- a. appointment of VVCMC as SPA for the 23 villages for which earlier CIDCO was the SPA, - b. inclusion of 2 villages in VVCMC from its SPA area. - c. inclusion of the 27 villages in KDMC (which were earlier excluded from KDMC), - d. formation of Khalapur Nagar Panchayat, - e. appointment of MSRDC as SPA for 41 villages from Panvel and Khalapur Tehsils of MMR by removing the same from NAINA SPA and as NTDA for 5 villages from Kalyan Taluka - f. formation of Panvel Municipal Corporation by including 29 villages in Panvel Municipal Council - g. announcing the intention to merge Ambernath and Kulgaon-Badlapur to form a new Municipal Corporation, and - h. announcing the intention to form a new Nagar Panchayat of the 14 villages earlier excluded from NMMC - i. merging Ambernath and Kulgaon-Badlapur Municipal Council areas to form a new Municipal Corporation along with adjoining villages is also under consideration by the government.
+- a. appointment of VVCMC as SPA for the 23 villages for which earlier CIDCO was the SPA, - a.b. inclusion of 2 villages in VVCMC from its SPA area. - b.c. inclusion of the 27 villages in KDMC (which were earlier excluded from KDMC), - e.d. formation of Khalapur Nagar Panchayat, - d.e. appointment of MSRDC as SPA for 41 villages from Panvel and Khalapur Tehsils of MMR by removing the same from NAINA SPA and as NTDA for 5 villages from Kalyan Taluka - e.f.\formation of Panvel Municipal Corporation by including 29 villages in Panvel Municipal Council - f.g. announcing the intention to merge Ambernath and Kulgaon-Badlapur to form a new Municipal Corporation, and - g.h. announcing the intention to form a new Nagar Panchayat of the 14 villages earlier excluded from NMMC - h.i. merging Ambernath and Kulgaon-Badlapur Municipal Council areas to form a new Municipal Corporation along with adjoining villages is also under consideration by the government.

-In view of the above recent initiatives of the Government, Municipal Extensions are proposed as indicated in Map No. 33.
+In view of the above recent initiatives of the Government, the proposal of Municipal Extensions is are proposed as modified as below and their extents are indicated in Map No. 33.

-Table 72: Details of Proposed Extensions to Urban Local Bodies
+Table 7072: Details of Proposed Extensions to Urban Local Bodies --